shundhammer/yqpkg/README.md

   You can do everything except actually apply any changes.

-- During the commit phase (where packages are actually installed, updated or removed), inaddition to the large progress bar, you can now also switch to a details view to see which packages are waiting, downloaded, being processed, or finished.
+- During the commit phase (where packages are actually installed, updated or removed), in addition to the large progress bar, you can now also switch to a details view to see which packages are waiting, downloaded, being processed, or finished.